tvbv/M2DS_DataStream/README.md

 # Stock forecasting with stream-learning neural networks

-This project is a team project for the Data Stream Processing's course at Ecolze Polytechnique.
+This project is a team project for the Data Stream Processing's course at Ecole Polytechnique.
-The goal is to predict the stock market using stream-learning neural networks.
+The goal is to predict the stock market using stream-learning neural networks helped with nlp integration of twitter sentiment estimation.

 ## Table of contents